-The cause of death of the firefighter that was killed July 30 while fighting the Frog Fire in northern California was released today.
-The U.S. Forest Service said the autopsy that began August 4 determined that David (Dave) Ruhl’s death was attributed to “carbon monoxide poisoning and smoke inhalation”.
+The cause of death of the firefighter who was killed July 30 while fighting the Frog Fire in northern California was released today.
+The U.S. Forest Service said the autopsy that began August 4 determined that David (Dave) Ruhl’s death was attributed to “carbon monoxide poisoning and smoke inhalation.”

 Mr. Ruhl, 38 years old, began his Forest Service career in 2001 as a seasonal forestry technician.
 Previously, he served in the U.S. Coast Guard and as a correctional officer with the state of South Dakota.
 He lived in Rapid City with his wife and two children.

 Shalista Anderson, who has been a friend of Mr. Ruhl’s wife, Erin, for over 20 years, set up a GoFundMe account to support Erin and their two children, Tyler and Ava.
 Ms. Anderson told us that “Erin will have control over all funds and they will be deposited directly into her account.”